egarrisxn/scribevoice/README.md

 ## **Overview**

 ScribeVoice let's you transform your voice into notes, transcripts, lists and more with AI.
-Powered by OpeanAI, it uses the latest model to give you the best possiible output!
+Powered by OpeanAI, it uses the latest model to give you the best possible output!

 ## **Technologies**